balajimara/rust-bitcoin/README.md

 [#bitcoin-rust](https://web.libera.chat/?channel=#bitcoin-rust) on
 [libera.chat](https://libera.chat).

-For more information please see [`CONTRIBUTING.md`](./CONTRIBUTING.md).
+For more information please see `./CONTRIBUTING.md`.

 ## Minimum Supported Rust Version (MSRV)

-This library should compile with any combination of features on **Rust 1.63.0**.
+This library should always compile with any combination of features on **Rust 1.48.0**.

-Use `Cargo-minimal.lock` to build the MSRV by copying to `Cargo.lock` and building.
+To build with the MSRV you will likely need to pin a bunch of dependencies, see `./contrib/test.sh` for the current list.

 ## External dependencies